 Open App →

-Hibiki is a personal anime tracker built with quiet attention to detail — the kind of app that feels like it was made specifically for you.
+A personal anime tracker built with quiet attention to detail — the kind of app that feels like it was made specifically for you.
+Local-first, no account required, and actually beautiful.

 Open the app